11 Mistakes When Launching a Multi-vendor Marketplace

 • Payout solutions

-When choosing a platform you need to consider the features you need vs the features you want.
-Just because one of the big marketplaces has that feature doesn’t mean you need this feature.
-A common mistake we see when people launch their WC Vendors marketplace is that they try and add every feature possible.
+Just because one of the big marketplaces boasts a specific feature doesn’t mean you need the same feature for your platform.
+A common error people commit when launching their multi-vendor marketplace platform is that they try and add every feature possible.
 This results in too many plugins and maintenance issues.

 Work out what the minimum viable feature set is and launch with that.
 It’ll ensure your site runs quickly and launches early.
-Find the niche that works best for you and stick to it.
-Only introduce new features to your marketplace when your sellers and customers demand it.
-Ask for feedback on a regular basis and test the results.
-The only way you can tell if something is working is to collect data and test!
+Moreover, find the niche that works best for you and stick to it; only introduce new features to your marketplace when your sellers and customers demand it.

-Mistake Five: Market expectations
+Mistake 5: Market expectations

-During your initial business plan, you would have done your competitor and market research to find what features and systems your competitors are using.
-Don’t try and compete against the largest players in the markets.
+During your initial business plan, conduct competitor and market research to determine what features and systems your competitors are using.

 • Find a good niche and saturate it

-Mistake Six: Payment processing
+Mistake 6: Payment processing

-• Fees & charges
+• Fees and charges

 • Payout schedules